cits3007/cits3007.github.io/assets/labs/lab09-solutions.md

 $ make test
 ```

 to see the Check framework in action.
-You should see that 4 tests
+You should see that 1 tests
-were run, that one test (`arithmetic_testcase:arithmetic_works`)
+was run, and that one test (`arithmetic_testcase:arithmetic_works`)
-passed, and that 3 others failed.
+passed.
+Start un-commenting the other tests as you progress through
+the project.

 Check can output results in [multiple formats][test-output].
 You might find the output of the following command slightly more
 readable:

 ```
-$ make all && CK_TAP_LOG_FILE_NAME=- prove --verbose ./check_adjust_score
+$ make all && CK_TAP_LOG_FILE_NAME=- prove --verbose ./check_p_and_p
 ```

 Here, `make all` builds our test-runner program. `CK_TAP_LOG_FILE_NAME=-`